Ülemiste railway station

 Ülemiste railway station (Ülemiste raudteejaam) is a railway station in the Ülemiste sub-district of Tallinn, the capital city of Estonia.
-It is located approximately 500 metres from Tallinn Airport, to which it has been connected by a tramline since 2017.
+It is located approximately 500 metres from Tallinn Airport.

 The station is served by the trains of the Estonian government-owned passenger train operator, Elron.
-Express trains from Tallinn Baltic Station stop at Ülemiste on the way to Tartu and Narva, and there is a commuter service to stations on the line to Aegviidu.
+Express trains from Tallinn Baltic Station stop at Ülemiste on the way to Tartu and Narva, and there is a commuter service to stations on the line to Tapa.

 Rail Baltica

-Ülemiste station will be the location of Rail Baltica's Tallinn terminus, which is planned to open in 2030.
+Ülemiste station will be the location of Rail Baltica's Tallinn terminus, which is planned to open in 2032.
 High-speed trains on Rail Baltica will connect the three Baltic capitals to Poland using the new standard-gauge railway.

 An international competition was held to find a design for the new terminal with "Light Stream" by Zaha Hadid Architects being declared as the winner.
 The new "Linda" terminal will be directly linked to Tallinn Airport by a pedestrian bridge.

 On 21 May 2025, Rail Baltic Estonia signed a construction contract with an Estonian construction company.
-Construction of the terminal will begin in November 2025, and the building is scheduled to be in taken over by the railway company in October 2028.
+Construction of the terminal began in November 2025, and the building is scheduled to be in taken over by the railway company in October 2028.